Graduate Certificate of International Relations

 Course rules

-To complete the Graduate Certificate of International Relations students must pass 4 credit points and meet the following course rules to be eligible to graduate:
+To complete the Graduate Certificate of International Relations you must pass 4 credit points.
+This includes:

 • 2 credit points of core units